doughsay/room.js/doc/PROGRAMMING.md

-# Building and programming your own RoomJS MUD/MOO world
+# Building and programming your own Room.JS MUD/MOO world

 This guide is intended for players with developer privileges in the game.